-According to the U.S. Energy Information Administration's "Vermont State Energy Profile" (2013), 75% of all energy consumed in Vermont is petroleum based.
+According to the U.S. Energy Information Administration's "Vermont State Energy Profile" (2013), 60% of all energy consumed in Vermont is petroleum based.
 Pomfret, like most other towns, depends on fossil fuels primarily for residential home heating (See Figure 15) and transportation needs.
 Pomfret residents are almost entirely reliant on driving for commuting purposes and personal needs.

-Figure 14 - Vermont Energy Consumption
+Figure 15 - Vermont Energy Consumption

 Propane Fuel (Liquefied Petroleum Gas) is a by-product of natural gas processing and crude oil refining.
-Propane is designated by the U.S. Department of Energy as a clean-burning, high-energy alternative fuel and accounts for 25% of home heating in Pomfret and when combined with wood Pomfret's reliance on fossil fuels is more even when it comes to home heating.
+Propane is designated by the U.S. Department of Energy as a clean-burning, high-energy alternative fuel and accounts for 25% of home heating in Pomfret and when combined with wood Pomfret's reliance on fossil fuels is more even when it comes to home heating (43% non-petroleum versus 55% fossil fuel).
+In comparison to overall fossil fuel consumption across the state, Pomfret is about on par with the rest of Vermont in terms of relying on fossil fuels for home heating needs.